-- Vigilance is the first and best defense, especially when driving on unfamiliar rural roads.
+- Vigilance is the first and best defence, especially when driving on unfamiliar rural roads.
 Ask passengers to help by scanning both sides of the roadway.

 - If you see one animal, expect that there are others nearby.

 - Use your high beams whenever possible.
-They will give you more time to spot and react to animals in the road.
+They will give you more time to spot and react to animals on the road.